 PHP 8.4 introduces property hooks for cleaner getter/setter logic, asymmetric visibility for type-safe property access, and the #[\Deprecated] attribute for explicit deprecation warnings.
-As a result, these additions reduce boilerplate code and improve API maintainability.
-On Ubuntu, PHP 8.4 is available through Ondrej Suryโs PHP PPA, which provides co-installable PHP versions with regular security updates.
+These features reduce boilerplate code and improve API maintainability.
+On Ubuntu 26.04 LTS, PHP 8.4 ships in the default repositories.
+On Ubuntu 24.04 LTS and 22.04 LTS, PHP 8.4 is available through Ondrej Sury’s PHP PPA, which provides co-installable PHP versions with regular security updates.

-The steps below walk through adding the Sury PPA, installing PHP 8.4 with Apache or Nginx, configuring PHP-FPM for production workloads, and managing extensions.
+This guide covers adding the Sury PPA (when required), installing PHP 8.4 with Apache or Nginx, configuring PHP-FPM for production workloads, and managing extensions.
 After completing these steps, you will have PHP 8.4 configured and ready to power WordPress, Laravel, or any application that benefits from property hooks and improved DOM handling.

 Select a PHP Version for Your Ubuntu System